-- As shown at all stations, dissolved oxygen concentrations declined over the course of this deployment period as water temperatures increased.
-All values remained above the CCME guidelines for aquatic life for other life stages of cold water biota.
+- As observed at all stations, dissolved oxygen concentrations slowly decreased as water temperature increased until the last week of deployment when water temperatures dropped and dissolved oxygen began to increase.
+All values remained above the CCME guidelines for other life stages of cold water biota.

-\All hydrometric data is provisional and is subject to correction.
-Please consult Water survey of Canada for finalized data and interpretation.
+All hydrometric data is provisional and is subject to correction.
+Please consult Water Survey of Canada for finalized data and interpretation.